-80. The Core Strategy review emphasises that 10% of the site area (15% in high density developments) of major developments will need to be made available for on-site green space (useable by the public in relation to residential schemes), and that it will now be required to contribute to the overall provision of sports and recreation facilities in the development catchment area, which includes children's play areas and for young people.
+- 85. The Core Strategy review emphasises that 10% of the site area (15% in high density developments) of major developments will need to be made available for on-site green space (useable by the public in relation to residential schemes), and that it will now be required to contribute to the overall provision of sports and recreation facilities in the development catchment area, which includes children's play areas and for young people. - 86.
+Pre-Submission Main Modifications to DM29 have been proposed to ensure that the policy is compliant with Regulations 122 to 124 of the Community Infrastructure Levy Regulations which came into force in April 2015.
+Modifications are also proposed to aim to secure enhancements to strategic green infrastructure provision where this also meets requirements of local open space provision.